-The bonus with the museum is when you pay for entry once this entitles you for free entry for a year.
+An annual pass is very reasonably priced.
 We’ve found it a fab place to visit on an afternoon when we’re struggling for something to get us out the house, especially on rainy days.
 There is also a nice cafe.

 The museum, cafe and shop are open 7 days a week 10am to 5pm (Closed Christmas Eve, Christmas Day, Boxing Day, New Year’s Eve and New Year’s Day)

 Adult £9, child 4 to 16 £6.
 Concessions apply as well the option for an annual pass (adult £24, child £16)

 – The museum and exhibitions are small enough that a toddler can toddle around it without a push chair if you prefer (although taking a push chair in is fine too and there is a lift)